IreshaRana/Student-performance-analysis/README.md

 # Student-performance-analysis-dashboard
 ## Background
 As a vonluntary project, I conducted a student performance analysis for a course I was teaching.
+I was able to uncover insights and provide data-driven recommendations to improve student peroformance.

 Requirements for such an analysis:
 - This course was suffering from low grades.
 There was a need to increase grades, so that the course would become more popular among students.
 - As this course was being taken by students from various degree programs, the course coodinator wanted to analyse for any areas of support required.